wagsandre/tf-gke-playground/README.md

   `kubectl apply -f web-deployment.yaml`

-**11) Create a Backend configuration to be used with the exposed Service which defines the IAP enabled**
+**11) Create a Backend configuration to be used with the exposed Service**
+ - Defining the IAP enabled

- - backend-config.yaml:
+backend-config.yaml:
 ```
 apiVersion: cloud.google.com/v1
 kind: BackendConfig